BlackFrog1/earthenterprise.doc/Portable-Server.md

 ### Install a g++ Compiler

 You can install [MinGW](https://sourceforge.net/projects/mingw-w64/) with a g++ compiler.
 Ensure the architecture you select to install matches your desired build architecture.
+If intending to distribute the build to other windows systems, be sure to select the `win` threads installation.
+Compiling with g++ for posix threads will lead to additional run-time dependencies.

 Make sure `g++` is set in your `PATH`.